 Protection against CSRF

 CSRF attacks were a big thing 10 years back but today we don’t see too many of them.
 In the past, famous sites such as Youtube, The New York Times and Netflix have been vulnerable to CSRF.
-However, popularity and occurrence of CSRF attacks have decreased lately.
+However, the popularity and occurrence of CSRF attacks have decreased lately.
 Nevertheless, CSRF attacks are still a threat and it is important, you protect your website or app from it.